TriggerAu/KerbalAlarmClock/KerbalAlarmClock/PlugInFiles/ReadMe-KerbalAlarmClock.txt

 ******************* NOTE  ******************* NOTE ******************* NOTE *******************
 IF YOU WANT TO MAINTAIN YOUR SETTINGS DO NOT COPY THE CONFIG.XML FILE OVER
 ******************* NOTE  ******************* NOTE ******************* NOTE *******************
-Copy the folders to the KSP application.
+Copy the folders into the KSP_OS application folder.

 TROUBLESHOOTING
 The plugin records troubleshooting data in the "KSP_Data\outut_log.txt".